 • Winnings = Sum of the points of all the opponents considering each chip equal to one point.

 • For example, 2 players play a Deals Rummy game and a player declares the game.
 Now, the winner gets chips equal to the points lost by the losing player.
 If the losing player lose with 50 points, the winner gets 50 chips.

 • At the beginning of a Deals Rummy game, each player is allocated a fixed number of chips.
 The number of chips is based on the number of deals.
 If 2 players are playing for 2 deals, then the number of maximum points (80) is multiplied with 2.
 Thus, 160 chips are allocated to each of the two players at the beginning of the game.

 How are chips settled at the end of a deal?

-For example, 6 players play a Deals Rummy game and a player declares the game.
-Now, the winner gets all the chips based on the points lost by the losing players.
-If five players lose with 10, 20, 30, 40 and 60 points, the winner gets 160 chips (10 + 20 + 30 + 40 + 60 = 160 chips).
+• For example, 6 players play a Deals Rummy game and a player declares the game.
+Now, the winner gets chips, from all the losing players, equal to the total of the points lost by all the losing players.
+If five players lose with 10, 20, 30, 40 and 60 points respectively, the winner gets 160 chips (10 + 20 + 30 + 40 + 60 = 160 chips).

 How does the Drop Feature work in Deals Rummy?

 • Players cannot drop in a 2-player Deals Rummy game but have to continue playing till the end of the deals.
 If a player misses 3 consecutive turns, he/she is automatically dropped from the game with a score equal to the points of the cards in his/her hand, but capped at 80 points.